Modal Analysis of Buffet Effects Induced by Ultrahigh Bypass Ratio Nacelle Installation: Results

 Figure \ref{fig:spod_eig_contrib} shows the spectra of the first two eigenvalues and the sum over all $N_\mathrm{win}$ eigenvalues at frequency $f_k$, normalized such that $\lambda_{k,i,norm}=\lambda_{k,i}/\sum_{k,i}{\lambda_{k,i}}$.
 The relative contribution of an eigenvalue at a specific frequency indicates the importance of the corresponding mode.
 If the leading eigenvalue is close to the sum of eigenvalues, then the mode-eigenvalue pair explains most of the variance at that frequency.
 The associated flow phenomenon is highly harmonic.
 On the other hand, if there are multiple different structures at a given frequency, then the energy is shared among multiple eigenvalues, and the relative contribution is low.
 The latter scenario is typical for small-scale turbulence found at the upper end of the spectrum.
 Figure \ref{fig:spod_eig_contrib} indicates highly coherent structures in the range $St \in [0.1,0.4]$ of the DDES surface data.
 Note that the low-frequency range $St \leq 0.08$ of the DDES spectrum is strongly biased and hence not trustworthy (due to the limited frequency resolution).
 Naturally, the leading eigenvalue is less dominant in the more complex uPSP data.
 Nonetheless, the trend of the leading eigenvalue closely resembles the (binwise) sum of all eigenvalues, indicating its dominance.
 Consequently, we restrict our analysis to the first SPOD mode-eigenvalue pairs at selected frequencies.

 Figure \ref{fig:spod_spectra} shows the resulting SPOD eigenvalue spectra of the most dominant eigenvalue ($\lambda_{k,0}$) for the two surface data sets.
-Both spectra show large values for $St<0.1$.
-However, these low-frequency phenomena are not associated with buffet and suffer from limited frequency resolution due to the short time series of data in the numerical simulations.
-Therefore, these low-frequency contents will not be analyzed further in this study.
+While both spectra show significant energy for $St<0.1$, the DDES data is strongly biased and untrustworthy in the range due to limited frequency resolution resulting from only 50 CTU.
+Additionally, the power spectral density of pressure variation decays rapidly beyond $St>0.4$ for all data sets (cf. Fig. \ref{fig:slice_cp_spectra}).
+This strong decay is also visible in the spectra of the dominant SPOD eigenvalues.
+Therefore, this study limits the analysis to coherent structures with high modal energy in the Strouhal number range $St \in \left[0.1,0.4\right]$.

 Based on Figure \ref{fig:spod_spectra}, we selected three pronounced frequency bands within the buffet range.
 They are centered around Strouhal numbers 0.12, 0.18, and 0.29 and numbered \textbf{1} to \textbf{3} in Fig. \ref{fig:spod_spectra} to make them easier to identify.
 As can be seen, the eigenvalue spectrum of the DDES shows two distinct modes in the vicinity of frequency band \textbf{2} with Strouhal numbers of 0.18 and 0.21, respectively.
 However, closer inspection showed that these modes are very similar in shape and phase, resulting in redundant information.
 Therefore, the following analysis will be based on the lower frequency mode of the two.
 We note that the spectral peaks in the uPSP data are less pronounced; however, for every dominant signal identified in the DDES results, a corresponding (albeit smaller) peak is also present in the uPSP spectrum.
+Moreover, the relative contribution of the leading eigenvalue is significantly lower for the uPSP data (the blue curve falls below the gray curve in Fig. \ref{fig:spod_spectra}), indicating a larger rank of the cross-spectral density matrix $\hat{\mathbf{X}}_k\hat{\mathbf{X}}_k^\ast $.
+In other words, the spectral changes across different realizations are more pronounced in the experimental data, which is not uncommon and is most likely linked to measurement noise or wind-tunnel effects.
+Nonetheless, the relative contribution of the leading eigenvalue is significantly larger than that of the remaining ones for both datasets.